pebbie/rmlx-mapper/README.md

 this feature is built upon the generalization and RDF-ization of rr:inverseExpression in R2RML

-built-in functions (implemented in the previous) :
+built-in functions (implemented in the paper version) :
-[ ] rop:make_array : assign empty array to a variable
+- [ ] rop:make_array : assign empty array to a variable
-[ ] rop:array_push : push value at the end of an array
+- [ ] rop:array_push : push value at the end of an array
-[ ] rop:trim : remove whitespace at the begininng and end of a string variable [ ] rop:replace : replace a string occurence in a string variable [ ] rop:split : split a string variable into an array variable
+- [ ] rop:trim : remove whitespace at the begininng and end of a string variable
+- [ ] rop:replace : replace a string occurence in a string variable
+- [ ] rop:split : split a string variable into an array variable
-[ ] rop:md5 : calculate MD5 hash of a string variable
+- [ ] rop:md5 : calculate MD5 hash of a string variable
-[ ] rop:sha1 : calculate SHA1 hash of a string variable
+- [ ] rop:sha1 : calculate SHA1 hash of a string variable
-[ ] rop:assign : assign a constant string value to a variable (behaves like rmlx:defaultValue)
+- [ ] rop:assign : assign a constant string value to a variable (behaves like rmlx:defaultValue)
-[ ] rop:auto_increment : get the current global counter
+- [ ] rop:auto_increment : get the current global counter
-[ ] rop:reset_auto_increment : reset global counter to 0
+- [ ] rop:reset_auto_increment : reset global counter to 0
-[ ] rop:parse_reference :

 ## References
 [1] Aryan, Peb R., et al. "RMLx: Mapping interface for integrating open data with linked data exploration environment."
 2017 1st International Conference on Informatics and Computational Sciences (ICICoS).
-IEEE, 2017.
+IEEE, 2017. [code](https://bitbucket.org/ldlab/rmlx/src/master/) [OSF project page](https://osf.io/8yezw/)